Toontown-Mystery/Toontown-Mystery/README.md

 Toontown Mystery Credits:
-* Sketched: Cog Health bar and more stuff.
 * Thunderzapper: SetCogIndex and SetDNA command and more.
 * Joey900: the extreme help of a few things.
 * Prof Control: helping with Cog stuff, and whatever else he did.